Skip to main content

 Building the project

-To deploy a project on the Acurast cloud, it needs to be bundled into a single js file.
+To deploy a project to the Acurast Cloud, it needs to be bundled into a single js file.
 In our example, we use webpack.
 You can find the configuration in the example project on GitHub

 Running npm run bundle will then output a single js file which includes all necessary dependencies.